mithi21/Skunks.ai/README.md

 # Skunks.ai
-Skunks.ai – Virtual Research Education
+Skunks.ai – Virtual Research and Critical Thinking Education

 Online education has made great strides in the past decade in teaching technical skills and factual information.
 There are many excellent resources teaching subjects ranging from programming to calculus.
 However, teaching critical and scientific thinking is still limited to on-ground PhD and liberal arts degrees.